lmlstrandingnetwork/lml-stranding-map/README.md

 # Table of Contents

 ## DataCleaning
-A Python script that merges stranding data currently on the website with a separate domoic acid csv file
+Includes a python script that merges stranding data currently on the website with a separate domoic acid csv file
+##### cleanup.py
+python script

 ## functions
 Config files for Firebase, Axios, and Algolia
+### src
+##### index.ts
+Database config and functions

 ## public
 Images and scalable vector graphics used on the website
+### screenshots
+Screenshots of the website

 ## src
 Javascript and css files for the website
+### Components
+Main Javascript and css files for the display and logic of the website